top of page

 겨우 : "barely" or "only just."
 It’s often used to show disappointment, implying that something is insufficient or smaller than expected.
 Here, it suggests that the dream is too modest or insignificant.

-그거니 : "is that it?" 그거 refers to "that" (here referring to "your dream"), and the 니 ending is used when asking questions in a casual tone, often when the speaker is older or talking down to someone.
+그거니 : "is that it?" 그거 refers to "that/that thing" (here referring to "your dream"), and the 니 ending is used when asking questions in a casual tone, often when the speaker is older or talking down to someone.

 [Suga]: I wanna big house, big cars & big rings